Click for possible route/stop changes on the day of your tour here.

 • Restrooms Restrooms

-As part of the Smithsonian Institution, the museum offers an astounding view of the natural world, from rare gems, minerals and animals to insects, plants and other interesting items.
-See for yourself the amazing beauty of the Hope Diamond or the incredible remains of an ancient bull.
+As a premier Smithsonian Institution, the museum offers an astounding perspective on the natural world, with collections ranging from rare gems and minerals to diverse insects and botanical wonders.
+Visitors are invited to marvel at the legendary Hope Diamond and view the incredible preserved remains of an ancient bull.

 The History of the Museum

-Tracing its roots back to the founding of the institution, the museum’s collection was initially housed in the Smithsonian Castle.
-Then known as the National Museum Building, the Arts and Industries Building was constructed in 1881 to house the institution’s growing number of exhibits.
-As the collection outgrew its second home, building, Congress authorized the construction of a larger structure.
-Opening in 1910, it was the first Neoclassical-style building to be erected on the north side of the National Mall.
-The building’s green dome is an iconic landmark along the Mall.
+Tracing its roots to the founding of the institution, the museum’s collection was originally housed in the Smithsonian Castle.
+To accommodate a growing number of exhibits, it moved to the Arts and Industries Building (then known as the National Museum Building) in 1881.
+When the collection eventually outgrew this second home, Congress authorized the construction of the current structure.
+Opened in 1910, it was the first Neoclassical-style building on the north side of the National Mall, instantly recognizable today by its iconic green dome.

 Inside the Museum